30 Vibrant and Easy Spring Appetizers

 This salad is a beautiful addition to any table spread with its vibrant orange and deep magenta hues.
 Hearty radicchio and fennel have real staying power--even after they've been tossed with dressing--which makes this ideal for times when you need a make-ahead salad for a buffet or to take to a potluck.
 We love the color of blood oranges, but you can use all navel or Cara Cara oranges.

-This 20-minute chicken salad is creamy, flavorful, and packed full of healthy veggies and protein-rich chicken.
-We lightened up the typical mayonnaise base by adding in 1/2 cup of low-fat, plain Greek yogurt, but you can use one full cup of mayonnaise if you'd like.
+This 20-minute chicken salad recipe is creamy, flavorful, and packed full of healthy veggies and protein-rich meat.
+To make our easy chicken salad recipe, we lightened up the typical mayonnaise base by adding in 1/2 cup of low-fat, plain Greek yogurt, but you can use one full cup of mayonnaise if you'd like.
 Use store-bought Rotisserie chicken to save even more time on busy evenings.
 Serve with crunchy, buttery crackers or on whole grain bread with lettuce and tomato.

 Cheesy Masa Pancakes with Pico de Gallo